RUISA signal layer

 Stabilize the affected domain before the visible pattern spreads further.

-Protected patterns that elevate operational attention
+Sample patterns that may elevate operational attention

 Coverage protection signal

-Observed pattern
+Sample pattern

 Command